Family Law FAQ’s

 - One or both parties want to protect business partners

-How can I enforce child support?webadminIf a noncustodial parent falls behind on child support payments, you do have options for enforcing it, but they must be carried out through the court.
+How can I enforce child support?webadminIf a noncustodial parent falls behind on child support payments, there are options for enforcing it, but only through court involvement.
 The court can use various methods to collect any back child support payments.
-These methods can include income withholding, wage garnishment, interception of tax refunds, liens or attachments to property.
-Additionally, a court can take punitive actions if these methods are unsuccessful, which include license suspension, passport denial, and even possible jail time.
+These methods can include income withholding, wage garnishment, interception of tax refunds, liens, or attachments to property.
+Additionally, a court can take punitive actions if these methods are unsuccessful, including license suspension, passport denial, and even possible jail time.

-How does the court determine child support?webadminIn the same thread as child custody, child support is typically determined to protect the best interests of the child.
-Judges will weigh a number of factors, namely the ability of one parent to support the child and the financial status of the other.
-Additional factors that will be considered include any special education needs of the child, the physical or mental health of the child or either parent, and the credentials or ability of the recipient to obtain work.
+How does the court determine child support?webadminSimilar to child custody, judges determine child support based on the best interests of the child.
+Judges will weigh several factors, namely the ability of one parent to support the child and the financial status of the other.
+Additional considerations include any special educational needs of the child, the physical or mental health of the child or either parent and the credentials or ability of the recipient to obtain work.